emqx/emqx-docs/en_US/data-integration/data-bridge-gcp-pubsub.md

    ::: tip

-   The Service Account must have permissions to publish to that topic.
+   The Service Account must have permission to publish that topic.

    :::